 We regret to inform our guests that due to specific circumstances arising from the global situation relating to coronavirus (COVID-19), this event has been cancelled.
 We are exploring opportunities to reschedule the event in the future.

 Japan House London is taking additional precautions in light of the coronavirus (COVID-19) outbreak, such as extra cleaning of surfaces using anti-bacterial products and the installation of hand sanitising gel dispensers.
-We remain open, with most of our advertised events going ahead as planned, in line with current government guidelines.
+We remain open, with most of our advertised events going ahead as planned, in line with the current UK Government guidelines.
 We are constantly monitoring the situation and any changes will be communicated on the COVID-19 page of our website, as well as on our social media channels and in our eNewsletter.

 Following the success of the London Paralympic Games, great excitement and anticipation surrounds the upcoming Tokyo 2020 Paralympic Games in Japan.
 One reason given for the burgeoning profile of the Paralympics and Parasports in recent years is the technological advancements in the cutting-edge prosthetics and running blades used by para-athletes.